Alimony in Texas

 Contractual alimony involves settlements people make outside the courtroom during a divorce.
 The benefits of this model include the following:

-- Amounts are flexible.
-You can determine payment amounts independently, even if they're larger or smaller than those listed in Texas courts.
+• Amounts are flexible.
+You can determine payment amounts independently, even if they're larger or smaller than those listed by Texas law.

-- Agreements are enforceable.
-While you set terms outside of court, your alimony terms are preserved in a contract.
-If one party breaks the terms, the other can sue.
+• Agreements are enforceable.
+While you set terms outside of court, your terms are preserved in a contract.
+If one party breaks the terms, the other could sue.

 Spousal maintenance